vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/db-management/draft.md

 ## Design schema

-Introduce how to design a schema by the schema of the dataset `basketballplayer` as an example.
+The following steps take designing the schema of the `basketballplayer` dataset as an example to demonstrate how to use the schema drafting function.

 1. At the upper left corner of the page, click **New**.
 2. Create a tag by selecting the appropriate color tag under the canvas.
 You can hold down the left button and drag the tag into the canvas.